Flowerhorn Cichlid

 Adults can become territorial, especially as pairs mature.
 If you keep more than one cichlid, build the layout with sight breaks and more than one defensible area.
 A single specimen can be a strong centrepiece; a pair or group needs more room and more careful observation.

-All four variants were out of stock at the time of this review, so this page is written as care guidance and size-planning rather than a hard availability promise.
 When a size is available again, choose with the adult 28 cm fish in mind.
 A juvenile may look manageable in a shop bag, but the adult needs a serious aquarium and tankmates chosen around its final size.

 After arrival, keep the lights low, avoid immediate chasing or netting, and offer food only once the fish is settled.
 Watch the first week for heavy breathing, hiding, bullying or refusal to feed.
 In a clean, roomy aquarium with suitable companions, this species becomes an active, visible cichlid with much more character than a generic “large fish” listing suggests.